-The following policies and procedures are for the University Archives and Records Management program.
+The following guidelines are for the University Archives and Records Management program.
 For more information, contact records@ua.edu.

 Transferring Records

-Please note the changes to our policies and procedures for transferring records to University Archives.
+Please note the changes to our guidelines for transferring records to University Archives.
 If you have questions, please contact university archives at records@ua.edu.

 Policy